alldominguez/isee_young_rennes_ws1/README.md

 The workshop will consist...

 For this practical session, we will use data from the HELIX exposome study.
 The HELIX study is a collaborative project involving six longitudinal birth cohort studies, based on population data from six European countries (France, Greece, Lithuania, Norway, Spain, and the United Kingdom).

 <img src="figures/HELIX.png" alt="HELIX logo" width="500"/>

+**Note:** The data provided in this introductory course was simulated from the HELIX subcohort data.
+Details of the HELIX project and the source of the collected data can be found in the following publication: [BMJ Open - HELIX](https://bmjopen.bmj.com/content/8/9/e021311) and on the [project website](https://www.projecthelix.eu/es).

 ## Repository guide